WHOIGit/ifcb-data-sharer/README.md

 - <target_directory> - This is the absolute or relative path to the root of the data directory for the IFCB files: ex. `/home/ifcb/ifcbdata`

-- <target_time_series> - The name of the time series you want to add these files to on the IFCB Dashboard: `my-dataset`
+- <target_time_series> - The name of the time series you want to add these files to on the IFCB Dashboard: `my-dataset`.
+The name should not include spaces and must be less than 54 characters long.

 ### ifcb-sync stop <target_directory|target_time_series>